-2.22 This shows that nearly 450 dwellings were granted planning permission at least three years ago but have not been completed.
-In other words, they have received full planning permission but the dwellings in question have not been built and/or registered as completions.
-The equivalent figure for the number of dwellings that have full planning permission but have not been completed in the two-year period since 2017 is much higher, at 1,171 dwellings.
-This is to be expected.
-The 444 dwellings outstanding for at least three years are on seven sites, representing an average site size of 63 dwellings.
-The profile of sites outstanding since 2017 is that the 1,171 dwellings are on 12 sites, meaning an average site size of 98 dwellings.
-In other words, these newer sites are larger.
-Therefore, one would expect them to take longer to move from planning application to completion.
-It may prove that, without action, rates of site stalling could increase in the near future.

-- 2.23 However, the recent past trend may suggest otherwise.
-Figure 2.1 shows that the pre-2016 sites have more dwellings outstanding than completed (249 dwellings).
-Interestingly, these 249 pre-2016 dwelling completions are on three sites, representing an average site size of 83 dwellings, which is larger than pre-2016 sites with dwellings yet to be completed (albeit a very small sample size). - 2.24 This analysis shows that the bulk of Babergh's existing sites in the planning pipeline or recently completed are in the 50-100 dwelling range.
-However, there is no clear and statistically robust pattern regarding which types of sites take longer to complete. - 2.25 Figure 2.2 then shows the breakdown of dwellings on major sites which have planning permission but have not been completed.
+- 2.21 This shows that nearly 800 dwellings were granted planning permission at least three years ago but have not been completed.
+In other words, they have received full planning permission but the dwellings in guestion have not been built and/or registered as completions.
+By contrast, the equivalent figure for the number of dwellings that have full planning permission but have not been completed in the two-year period since 2017 is only 574 dwellings.
+Even though this figure is lower, it is worthy to note that the Letwin Review found that most major sites as defined in the review, i.e. more than 1,200 dwellings, moved from full detailed permission (i.e. either full planning permission or first reserved matters permission) to first completion within nine months.
+This should be set against the data informing Figure 2.1 which is that the 799 dwellings outstanding for at least three years are on four sites, representing an average site size of 200 dwellings.
+There is a similar profile for sites outstanding since 2017 - the 574 dwellings are on three sites, meaning an average site size of 191 dwellings. - 2.22 Figure 2.1 shows that the pre-2016 sites have more dwellings outstanding than completed (693 dwellings).
+However, these 693 pre-2016 dwelling completions are on nine sites, representing an average site size of 77 dwellings, which is much smaller than pre-2016 sites with dwellings yet to be completed.
+There are five sites with dwellings completions since 2017 and these have delivered 92 dwellings, meaning an average of just over 18 dwellings per site. - 2.23 This analysis suggests that whilst there are delays with a significant proportion of major sites, it is the largest of these where the delays are likely to be greatest, although this does not apply to all sites of this size, i.e. approximately 200 dwellings. - 2.24 Figure 2.2 then shows the breakdown of dwellings on major sites which have planning permission but have not been completed.